AY22-23S2-IS3107-Group6/ezproperty/README.md

 # You may have to run this if mysqlclient refuses to download during pip install
 > sudo apt-get install python-dev default-libmysqlclient-dev
-> sudo apt-get install python3-dev
+> sudo apt-get install python3-dev gcc

 # Run ETL file
 > python -m db.etl.[etl file name]